 This parallel between process modelling and conventional programming suggests a few ideas for the BPM community.
 As a process engineer, amateur or otherwise, you’d do well to give yourself permission to enjoy modelling.

 First, embrace modelling for its own sake, because it’s so satisfying, while setting realistic expectations about whether it’s work and who should pay for it.
 Commercial BPM goes wrong if you’re not thinking about what the customer needs, but that doesn’t necessarily mean that more modelling is a bad idea.

-If you’re like playing around with process models, have a go when your u get home from work, use Meetup to organise modelling sessions and look further afield that your colleagues for people do explore a shared interest.
+If you like playing around with process models, have a go when you get home from work, use Meetup to organise modelling sessions, and look further afield than your colleagues for people to explore a shared interest with.

 Escaping business-IT projects

 Second, allow modelling activities to escape the constraints of commercial IT projects.
 In a commercial context, unnecessary modelling is indeed waste, but doing less modelling is solving the wrong problem.
 Instead, embrace the idea of non-commercial modelling for anyone who thinks it’s cool.
 If you call it ‘research’ you might even recognise the same kind of benefits your get from other kinds of research.

 Unsolicited process models might be like technology in search of a problem to solve, which is a common complaint about IT interactions with business units.
 However, it takes a lot of familiarity with possible solutions to have options to choose from when faced with a business problem.
 Only if you try modelling every possible processes will you have a broad understanding of which process models are useful, and which are ridiculous.

 Open-source process modelling